 What to Eat in Budapest

-If you think that Hungarian cuisine is heavy, you are correct.
-Hungarian food staples like goulash and stropachka (a Hungarian version of spaetzle) stick to your ribs and leave you full for several hours.
-Then there’s lángos, the popular Budapest street food staple, that packs on the pounds with its trifecta of caloric ingredients – fried dough, shredded cheese and sour cream.
+Hungarian traditional food staples like goulash and stropachka (a Hungarian version of spaetzle) stick to your ribs and leave you full for several hours.
+Then there’s lángos, the popular Budapest street food staple that packs on the pounds with its trifecta of caloric ingredients – fried dough, shredded cheese and sour cream.

 But if you think that traditional food is the only food available in Budapest, you are seriously behind the times.
 Budapest food is so much more than the age-old Hungarian classics!